 Management of your expat workforce is an ongoing process that requires resources and time.
 Once you’ve hired an expat employee the process doesn’t stop, there are visa renewals, Saudization and regulatory updates that can all affect a company’s expat workforce.
 Dedicating an employee or team to supervise the process will help you remain compliant.

 Having corporate policies in place to ensure that the necessary procedures are undertaken can help your HR team manage your expat workforce.
 Ensuring employees follow these procedures every time creates consistency and transparency within the company.
 Having company policies will create one point of reference for employees, making the process smoother for those involved.
 These policies can cover visas, documentation, process, costs, FAQs and other relevant topics.

-Hiring a GRO will help your company in completing any government related tasks.
-Whether in-house or outsourced, a GRO will ensure that you are compliant and assist you completing government requirements, ensuring documents are in their correct legal format, attestations, visiting government offices where necessary.
+Hiring a GRO will help your company in completing any government-related tasks.
+Whether in-house or outsourced, a GRO will ensure that you are compliant and assist you in completing government requirements, ensuring documents are in their correct legal format, attestations, and visiting government offices where necessary.

 Keeping employee immigration data in a centralized location with document copies, attestations and status of immigration will help companies stay on track with their corporate immigration compliance.
 Now, knowing when visas or licenses are expiring and when to submit renewals are a manageable process.
 Giving employees access to their records will also allow them to track their status of immigration and assist where necessary.